 Citi Prestige members earn 3.25 ThankYou points for every S$1 spent in Singapore Dollars, and 5 ThankYou points for every S$1 spent in foreign currency (FCY).

-5 ThankYou points are worth 2 airline miles, so that’s an equivalent earn rate of 1.3 mpd for local spending, and 2 mpd for FCY spending.
+5 ThankYou points are worth 2 airline miles, so that’s an equivalent earn rate of 1.3 mpd for local spend, and 2.0 mpd for FCY spend.

 |👫 Relationship Bonus|

 The Citi Prestige card features a “relationship bonus” which awards 5-30% more points depending on your tenure with Citibank, and whether you have Citigold status.

 Contrary to popular belief, a 5% bonus does not mean you earn 1.3 * 1.05 = 1.37 mpd.
 Instead, the relationship bonus percentage is applied to your overall dollar spend amount to derive bonus points.
 For example, if you spend S$10,000 in a year with a 5% bonus, you get 5% * 10,000= 500 bonus points, or a paltry 200 miles.
 The bump in mpd is a mere 0.02!

 Here’s how much you can earn on local/overseas spending with the relationship bonus:

 In terms of miles earning potential, the Citi Prestige ranks towards the bottom of the $120K pack, at 6th out of 8 cards.

 However, the picture changes if you look at the base earn rates, without minimum spend requirements.
 In that case, the Citi Prestige ranks 4th out of 8 cards, somewhat more respectable- and perhaps slightly better, once you factor in its rounding policy (see below).

 From now till 31 December 2022, Citi Prestige cardholders will earn 25 ThankYou points for every S$1 spent at Kaligo (equivalent to 10 mpd).